 Each pink, oval, bi-convex chewable tablet, engraved with "APO" on one side and "M 4" on the other side, contains 4 mg of montelukast.
-Nonmedicinal ingredients: aspartame, croscarmellose sodium, magnesium stearate, mannitol, microcrystalline cellulose, red Iron oxide, and cherry flavour (artificial).
+Nonmedicinal ingredients: aspartame, croscarmellose sodium, magnesium stearate, mannitol, microcrystalline cellulose, red iron oxide, and cherry flavour (artificial).

 Each pink, round, bi-convex chewable tablet, engraved with "APO" on one side and "M 5" on the other side, contains 5 mg of montelukast.
-Nonmedicinal ingredients: aspartame, croscarmellose sodium, magnesium stearate, mannitol, microcrystalline cellulose, red Iron oxide, and cherry flavour (artificial).
+Nonmedicinal ingredients: aspartame, croscarmellose sodium, magnesium stearate, mannitol, microcrystalline cellulose, red iron oxide, and cherry flavour (artificial).

-Each beige, rounded, square-shaped, biconvex, film-coated tablet, engraved with "APO" on one side and "M10" on the other side, contains 10 mg montelukast as montelukast sodium.
+Each beige, rounded, square-shaped, biconvex, film-coated tablet, engraved with "APO" on one side and "M10" on the other side, contains 10 mg of montelukast as montelukast sodium.
 Nonmedicinal ingredients: anhydrous lactose, colloidal silicon dioxide, croscarmellose sodium, magnesium stearate, microcrystalline cellulose, hydroxypropyl methylcellulose, hydroxypropyl cellulose, red ferric oxide, titanium dioxide, and yellow ferric oxide.

 How should I use this medication?

 For seasonal allergic rhinitis, the recommended dose of montelukast for adults and adolescents 15 years and older is one 10 mg tablet taken once a day in the evening.